divio/divio-cloud-docs/how-to/index.rst

     :maxdepth: 1

     Get started with the Divio CLI <local-cli>
-    Run the local server in Live mode <local-in-live-mode>
+    Run the local server in Live configuration <local-in-live-mode>

 Building your Docker application